Tldr

 Emacs

-- I started using Spacemacs fall 2023, still using it.
+- I started using the Spacemacs distro in Fall 2023, the same time that I started using Emacs

-- Like the keybindings (came to Emacs from neovim and VSCode with Vim plugin)
+- I like the keybindings (I came to Emacs from Neovim and VSCode with Vim plugin)

 Org Mode